Thousand Island Lake in Taiwan: The Perfect Day Trip From Taipei for Landscape and Tea Lovers

 - The museum is closed the first Monday of each month so if your heart is set on checking the museum out make sure you book accordingly

 Ready to book your visit?
-You can’t go wrong with Fullerton North in Songshan District – it is close to Raohe Night Market and Ciyou Temple.
-Click here to book your stay at Fullerton North!
+You can’t go wrong with Hotel Cozzi Minsheng steps away from the Xingtian Temple or Fullerton North in Songshan District.
+Check availability and rates at Hotel Cozzi Minsheng or click here to book your stay at Fullerton North!
 For something more luxurious head to The Sherwood – click here for current rates at The Sherwood!

-More: There are tons of great accommodation options in Taipei – if you want to stay somewhere central look into hotels in the Xinyi, Da’an and Zhongzheng districts.
+More: There are tons of great accommodation options in Taipei – if you want to stay somewhere central look into hotels in the Xinyi, Da’an, Zhongshan and Zhongzheng districts.
 Click here for even more accommodation options!

 I hope this Taipei day trip guide inspires you to look beyond the obvious attractions in Taipei and venture off the beaten path!
 Ready to book a visit to the Thousand Island Lake near Taipei?
 Click here for availability and rates!